-Moral of the story: trademark your logos early, designers - both in the U.S. and abroad.
-Thanks to the Madrid Protocol, US-based trademark owner with an application filed in or a registration issued by the U.S. Patent and Trademark Office can file an international application, seeking protection in the 88 countries that are party to the Protocol.
+Moral of the story: Trademark your logos early, designers - both in the U.S. and abroad.
+Thanks to the Madrid Protocol, U.S.-based trademark owners with an application filed in or a registration issued by the U.S. Patent and Trademark Office may file an international application, seeking protection in the 88 countries that are party to the Protocol.
 Other "Contracting Parties" include China, France, Italy, Russia, Spain, UK, and more.